-1) See the data values for each lab section at the end of this key for measurements made in each lab.
-Also see Tables 1a, 2a, 3a (clear), or 1b, 2b, 3b (heavy cloud) depending on the weather conditions you experienced for examples similar to yours.

-Ensure your data tables demonstrate good field note taking and have recorded all site, date, and participant information (first and last names), and have noted who did your data recording.

-For each Sample Calculation ensure you indicate the equation used, values used, how units change when converting, and the steps involved in obtaining an answer.

-2) What does the albedo indicate; what does it represent, does it vary, why might differences occur?

-Albedo (α) tells us the fraction of incoming solar radiation that is reflected by a surface (often reported as a percentage).
+- 1) The data for each lab section is shown by the UNBC Wx Stn graph at the end of these model answers.
+Also use Tables 1a, 2a, 3a (for clear) or 1b, 2b, 3b (for heavy cloud) conditions depending on the weather your lab experienced. - Ensure your data tables demonstrate good field note practices (that you recorded all site, date, and participant information (first & last names) and indicated your data recorder's names.) - For each Sample Calculation ensure that you indicate the equation used, values used, how units change when converting, and the steps involved in computing your answer. - 2) What does the albedo indicate; what does it represent, does it vary, why might differences occur? - Albedo (α) tells us the fraction of incoming solar radiation that is reflected by a surface (often reported as a percentage).
 It depends on the reflective properties of the materials at a site.
 More reflective surfaces are generally lighter coloured (e.g. clean ice) and have higher albedos than less reflective surfaces which are generally darker.
-Fresh snow can make the ground and resulting albedo more uniform.

-The amount of cloud cover does not affect albedo as the proportion of reflected sunlight remains the same regardless of how much sunlight enters the system.
-Albedo's change when a surface's material properties change.

-Albedo is always determined from $K \downarrow$ and $K \uparrow$ values that are measured at the same location, at the same time.
+Fresh snow can make the ground and resulting albedo more uniform. - The amount of cloud cover does not affect albedo as the proportion of reflected sunlight remains the same regardless of how much sunlight enters the system.
+Albedo's change when a surface's material properties change. - Albedo is always determined from $K\downarrow$ and $K\uparrow$ values that are measured at the same location, at the same time.
 Albedos greater than 1 are errors; a surface can't reflect more energy than it receives.
 Similarly, negative albedos do not exist as there is no negative sunlight.
 If your albedo value is negative or greater than 1, check your math.
-If your arithmetic is correct, a measurement or method error may be your problem.

-3) When comparing and explaining your Table 3 radiation measurements with the UNBC Weather Station (Wx Stn) radiation values, your answer will vary with the conditions you experienced [as seen in Tables 3a) & 3b)] but, it must follow the logic below, and explain how /why similarities and /or differences occur.
+If your arithmetic is correct, a measurement or method error may be your problem. - 3) When comparing and explaining your Table 3 radiation measurements with the UNBC Weather Station (Wx Stn) radiation values, your answer will vary with the conditions you experienced [as seen in Tables 3a) & 3b)] but, it must follow the logic below and explain how /why similarities and /or differences occur.